Srivarthaniselvam/Python-Testing-Practice/README.md

 ## 🧾 Task List

 1. Opening the web browser
-2. Visit any site
+2. Search content
-3. Search content or login with credentials
+3. login with credentials
 4. Undo and redo tabs
 5. Page refresh
 6. Use of explicit function